 W. McComb Dunwoody.
 Since 2007, Mr. Dunwoody has served on our Board of Directors and is a member of our compensation committee.
 He is the founder of The Inverness Group Incorporated and a Managing Member of Inverness Management LLC, a private equity investment firm that specializes in management buyout transactions.
 Inverness is not a parent, subsidiary or other affiliate of Triangle.
 Prior to Inverness, Mr. Dunwoody began the Corporate Finance Department of First City National Bank of Houston as a Senior Vice President.
 From 1968 to 1975, he worked in New York as an investment banker with The First Boston Corporation and Donaldson, Lufkin & Jenrette.
-Mr. Dunwoody currently serves on various corporate boards of directors and was formerly the Chairman of the Executive Committee of the Board of Directors of National-Oilwell, Inc. Mr. Dunwoody's community involvement includes the co-founding of Imagine College, an education program serving over 5,000 inner-city students.
+Mr. Dunwoody currently serves on various corporate boards of directors and was formerly the Chairman of the Executive Committee of the Board of Directors of National-Oilwell, Inc. Mr. Dunwoody's community involvement includes the cofounding of Imagine College, an education program serving over 5,000 inner-city students.
 He received an undergraduate degree in Business Administration from the University of Texas Honors Program.

+Mr. Dunwoody was selected to serve as a director on our Board due to his extensive experience and leadership in public and private companies.
 Mr. Dunwoody's broad business experience enhances his participation on the Board and oversight of our compensation objectives.